warminski/leave-management-system/README.md

 ## Usage

-For full usage see the Userguide.docx file
+For full usage see the UserGuide.pdf file